Monday Sunrise Briefing: A global helping hand for India

 2. Accountability for atrocities.
 President Biden became the first U.S. president to formally call the 1915 atrocities against the Armenian people a genocide.
 In doing so, Mr. Biden fulfilled a human rights campaign promise.
 An estimated 2 million Armenians were deported and 1.5 million were killed in the events Armenians call Metz Yeghern (“Great Evil Crime”).
 “The American people honor all those Armenians who perished in the genocide that began 106 years ago today,” Mr. Biden said in a statement Saturday.
 “We affirm the history.
 We do this not to cast blame but to ensure that what happened is never repeated.”
 Previous U.S. administrations avoided the term to prevent from undermining relations with Turkey, a NATO ally and key Middle Eastern power.

 3. Hollywood's best.
 Chloé Zhao’s “Nomadland” won best picture Sunday at the 93rd Academy Awards.
 The China-born Ms. Zhao also became the first woman of color to win best director.
-A plain-spoken meditation on solitude, grief and grit, “Nomadland” struck a chord in a pandemic year.
+A plain-spoken meditation on solitude, grief, and grit, “Nomadland” struck a chord in a pandemic year.
 “I have always found goodness in the people I’ve met everywhere I went in the world,” said Ms. Zhao in her acceptance speech.
-“This is for anyone who has the faith and the courage to hold on to the goodness in themselves and to hold on the goodness in other no matter how difficult it is to do that.”
+“This is for anyone who has the faith and the courage to hold on to the goodness in themselves and to hold on the goodness in others no matter how difficult it is to do that.”
 The biggest surprise of Sunday’s Oscar ceremony: best actor went to Anthony Hopkins for his performance in the dementia drama “The Father."
 The award had been widely expected to go to Chadwick Boseman for his final performance in “Ma Rainey’s Black Bottom.”

 Look Ahead